prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 * Code structure.
 Do types and files have good names?
 * Reliability.
 Are errors properly handled?
 * Appropriate consideration given to memory and performance (nothing is unnecessarily expensive).

-#### Challenge Rules

-* The Challenge is open to individuals.
-* You maintain ownership of all code you submit and can release it under an open source license or keep it private after the challenge.
-* Evaluators cannot enter the challenge.
-* Each entrant shall indemnify, defend, and hold JoshSoftware Pvt.
-Ltd. (who has sponsored the domain and is the organizer of these challenges) harmless from any third party claims arising from or related to that entrant's participation in the Challenge.
-In no event shall JoshSoftware Pvt.
-Ltd. be liable to an entrant for acts or omissions arising out of or related to the Challenge or that entrant's participation in the Challenge.
-* Odds of winning depend on the number and quality of entries received.
-* All taxes, including income taxes, are the sole responsibility of winners.
-* No prize substitution is permitted.

 #### Questions?